tracim/tracim/frontend/README.md

 1) go to each Apps repositories; currently 2: (more to come)
 - https://github.com/tracim/tracim_frontend_app_pagehtml
 - https://github.com/tracim/tracim_frontend_app_thread
-2) install and build the sources `npm install && npm run build`
+2) install and build the sources `yarn install && yarn run build`
 3) copy the __appRepository__/dist/__appName__.app.js file generated and past it to tracim_frontend/dist/app folder

 By default, for development, the Tracim frontend expects every apps but wont crash if one is missing (currenlt not all of them are exists anyway)